lexemlang/lexem/specification/functional/statements.md

 }
 ```

 The tag is optional and defines a name for the whole `when` statement to identify it.
-The condition is also optional, so in case it is omitted the value used for the patterns of the `when` statement is `null`.
+The condition is also optional, so in case it is omitted the value used for the patterns of the `when` statement is `nil`.

 The `when` statements works evaluating the condition against each of the options until one of them matches and executes its body.
 Each option can have one or more patterns acting as its conditions.